lerch-a/HaplotypR/docs/README.md

 # About

-#### beta version

 HaplotypR is a program for analysis of Amplicon-Seq genotyping experiments.
 HaplotypR provides a Shiny interface for simpler data analysis.

 The HaplotypR project was developed by Anita Lerch.
 A paper with more details about the program is available from:

-Lerch A, et al. Development Of Amplicon Deep Sequencing Markers And Data Analysis Pipeline For Genotyping Multi-Clonal Malaria Infections. bioRxiv (2017), http://dx.doi.org/10.1101/121426.
+Lerch, A. et al. Development Of Amplicon Deep Sequencing Markers And Data Analysis Pipeline For Genotyping Multi-Clonal Malaria Infections.
+BMC Genomics (2017), 18(1), p.864, http://dx.doi.org/10.1186/s12864-017-4260-y

+# License

+HaplotypR is distributed under the GNU General Public License, version 3.

 # Installation